Get

 Not for:

-Unfortunately, golden retrievers do not make excellent companions for allergy sufferers or apartment living.
+Unfortunately, Golden Retrievers do not make excellent companions for allergy sufferers or apartment dwellers.

 Which Breed Is Right for You?

 These gentle dogs make amazing family companions, but it depends on what works best for your lifestyle and living situations.
-Neither dog makes an excellent apartment dog because of its size—but the Great Pyrenees tends to enjoy outdoor living much more than Goldens.
+Neither dog makes an excellent apartment dog because of their size, but the Great Pyrenees enjoy outdoor living much more than Goldens.

 No matter which one of these awesome dogs you choose, you will surely have a best buddy for years to come.
-There is no wrong choice here—it’s just a matter of preference and compatibility!
+There is no wrong choice; it’s just a matter of preference and compatibility!

 See Also: